-Below are listed the BGA General Show Rules.
+Below are listed the BGA General Show Rules as they apply to current schedules.
 However, we also have a copy of the RHS Horticultural Show Handbook available at all shows for the use of BGA members and all exhibitors.

 2.1 In the Fruit, Vegetable, Flower and Flower Arrangement Sections, an exhibitor may make no more than two entries per class.
 Additional entries will result in disqualification.